 “A certain core realism is, as much as anything, the shared dogma of analytic philosophers, and rightly so.”

 It's certainly not the case that “core realism” has been a “shared dogma of analytic philosophers”.
-There've been anti-realists, idealists, positivists, pragmatists, instrumentalists and all sorts within analytic philosophy.
+There have been anti-realists, idealists, positivists, pragmatists, instrumentalists and all sorts within analytic philosophy.
 Thus Sider may/must mean something slightly more subtle.

 This us what I mean by "subtle".